 - The National Center for Women and IT Consent and Release form: The current plan is that you will get an email from NCWIT about this.
 Stay tuned!

 - Health Forms and University of South Carolina Liability and Waiver form: You will receive these from the University’s Continuing Education and Conferences (CEC) program after you have registered for the camp.
 You will return them to CEC or bring them to camp the first day.

 We want everyone to get a chance to learn with us.
-If cost could keep your daughter from coming to camp, please fill out the financial assistance form.
+If cost could keep your child from coming to camp, please fill out the financial assistance form.
 Decisions will be made March 30 and April 20.
 Later applications will be considered if aid is still available.

 Drop-off and Pickup

 Drop-off is 8:00-8:30 am, here.
 Pickup is at noon in the same place.
-We’ll bring the girls out to the sidewalk to meet you.
+We’ll bring the campers out to the sidewalk to meet you.
 The camp meets in Wardlaw 274D.
 Enter through the Education Museum, and come upstairs to find us.

 Tax ID Number

 Our Tax ID number is 57-0967350 (The South Carolina Research Foundation).